Tien Chiu

 Lanzhou Chef Pulling Noodles The finished product!

 Lanzhou Jade Factory Workers carving jade at the jade factory in Lanzhou.
 Lanzhou is famous for black jade, an iron-containing jade that is much darker and more temperature-resistant than conventional jade.
-It seems to be mostly used for carving teacups, wineglasses, etc. Mike and I bought a set.
+It seems to be mostly used for carving teacups, wineglasses, etc. B. and I bought a set.

 Share this post!